jucruz22/507_Final_Project/README.md

 - **BeautifulSoup**: Used to extract data from HTML during web scraping
 - **datetime**: For manipulating dates and times in both simple and complex ways
 - **unittest**: Supports test automation
-* Other built-in libraries include json and requests
+* Other built-in libraries include **json** and **requests**

 # Acknowledgments
 - Many thanks to https://www.postgresql.org/ for their thorough documentation on how to interact with a database via Python
-- Additional gratitude for our class documentation, particularly from [Project 3](https://github.com/jucruz22/SI507-Project3) and [6](https://github.com/jucruz22/SI507-Project6)
+- Additional gratitude for our class documentation, particularly from [Project 3](https://github.com/jucruz22/SI507-Project3) and [6](https://github.com/jucruz22/SI507-Project6) as well as some adapted code from last semester's 506 project.
 - Hats off to 826 Michigan for the work they do locally and for letting me peruse their site for educational purposes
 - Another dose of thanks to our "Code Champs" group within our SI 507 class, including Kenji Kaneko, Stefan Deuchler, and Vibhuti Kanitkar
 - And finally, rounds of applause to my noble teachers, [Jackie Cohen](https://github.com/aerenchyma) and [Anand Doshi](https://github.com/anandpdoshi) for their patient instruction, playful trouble-shooting, and empathetic skills throughout the process of my learning how to program in Python :)